 Jeppe Street Power Station

 Built in 1927/8 on Jeppe Street next to the existing installations at President Street.
-Smoke stacks were visible from anywhere in the city.
-Three cylindrical cooling towers of 37,7m added added next to the old 15m wooden cooling towers in the early 1930s.
+Smokestacks were visible from anywhere in the city.
+Three cylindrical cooling towers of 37,7m added next to the old 15m wooden cooling towers in the early 1930s.
 In 1931/2 much of President Street’s load was taken on by Jeppe Street Power Station with President Street acting as a standby.

 In 1933, the plant was increased with three further plant extensions to the end of 1935 that included extending the turbine hall.
 Four more concrete cooling towers were built in 1937, two were 56m and two 62,9m.
 They towered above their environment and competed with nearby skyscrapers and mine dumps.

-Increased maintenance costs where becoming problematic at the old City Generating Station.
-The wooden cooling towers were demolished n 1958 due to corrosion and its machinery was become old and obsolete.
-The old station was shut down at 10:17am on the 5th October 1961 with it’s staff moved to the still under construction new Kelvin B power station which would come online in 1964.
+Increased maintenance costs were becoming problematic at the old City Generating Station.
+The wooden cooling towers were demolished n 1958 due to corrosion and their machinery became old and obsolete.
+The old station was shut down at 10:17am on the 5th October 1961 with its staff moved to the still under construction new Kelvin B power station which would come online in 1964.

-However, in 1967, two gas aero-jet turbines where installed at the old plant as back-up to deal with load increases.
+However, in 1967, two gas aero-jet turbines were installed at the old plant as backup to deal with load increases.
 The building was revitalised in 2008 as Ashanti Gold offices and the old turbine hall turned into a venue. (more on this in part 2)

 The original but short-lived President Street gas turbine power station closed in 1907 after the explosion and became a sub-station and then a workshop, hence the name ‘Electric workshop’.
 It’s the Sci-Bono Centre today.
 The original 1903 offices on the southern side facing President Street have also survived as have part of the second power station buildings.